ember-fastboot/fastboot-website/markdown/docs/addon-author-guide.md

 explicitly whitelisted first.

 To whitelist a dependency, you'll need to edit your addon's `package.json`.
-You probably already have an `ember-addon` field; to this hash, add a property called `fastBootDependencies` that contains an array of Node modules that may be used.
+You probably already have an `ember-addon` field there.
+Edit this this hash to add a property called `fastBootDependencies` that contains an array of Node modules that may be used.

 Make sure that any modules you want to access are also included in your `package.json`'s `dependencies` field.